weiyangzen/mbti-coding-agents/README.md

 npx mbti-coding-agents
 ```

-This will automatically copy all agent configurations to `~/.claude/` directory.
+This will automatically copy all agent configurations from `claude/agents/` to `~/.claude/agents/` directory.

 ## Usage